willwh/osmf/apps/samples/framework/HelloWorld/readme.txt

 HelloWorld2.as: Centers the content.
 HelloWorld3.as: Plays a video, then shows a SWF, then plays another video.
-HelloWorld4.as: Uses MediaElement and IViewable, rather than MediaPlayerSprite.
+HelloWorld4.as: Uses MediaElement and DisplayObjectTrait, rather than MediaContainer.
-HelloWorld5.as: Uses MediaPlayer and IViewable, rather than MediaPlayerSprite.
+HelloWorld5.as: Uses MediaPlayer and DisplayObjectTrait, rather than MediaContainer.
-HelloWorld6.as: Uses MediaElementSprite, rather than MediaPlayerSprite.

 For more detail on this sample, please refer to: http://blogs.adobe.com/osmf/2009/09/building_a_helloworld_app_with_osmf.html